October 26, 2022

 There are some exceptions to 3-par.
 Mainly, this includes those linen items which aren’t replaced with each guest stay, such as mattress protectors and pillows.
 For these items, 1.25-par is a widely used industry standard.
 This ensures some level of safety stock when items must be taken out of service, while not using up too much valuable storage space.

 Another consideration is your property’s laundry services.
-If your linen is sent to an off-premises laundry facility, you’ll like need to increase your par levels to account for linen in transit to and from your property.
+If your linen is sent to an off-premises laundry facility, you’ll likely need to increase your par levels to account for linen in transit to and from your property.
 Typically, properties with off-premises laundry will increase stock from 3-par to 4-par.

 Your linen par level can be calculated using the following equation: